Design and Culture Influence Conversion:

 Colours have different meaning according to where you are in the world (nope, there’s not a colour that converts best).
 Yet many organisations insist on consistent brand colours across different markets.
 It could be that you’re losing conversions by not accounting for cultural variations in the associations of colours in different countries .

-Brands that understand these cultural differences ensure their websites and apps are designed according to local cultural preferences rather than trying to impose the cultural norms and traditions of the brand’s own country.
+Brands that align design and culture are normally more successful because their websites and apps are designed according to local cultural preferences rather than trying to impose the cultural norms and traditions of the brand’s home country.

 If you’re curious, you can see which colours mean what here: Colours Across Cultures, Translating colours in interactive marketing communications by Global Propaganda.